semrush/intergalactic/website/docs/patterns/informer/informer.md

 The informer consists of the following elements:

-- `Info` icon with `margin-left: 4px`
+- [ButtonLink](../../components/button/button.md#button-with-link-styles) with the `Info` icon and without text, with `margin-left: 4px`
-- [Tooltip](/components/tooltip/tooltip) with the message (appears on clicking or pressing Enter/Space on the icon)
+- [DescriptionTooltip](/components/tooltip/tooltip) with the message (appears on clicking or pressing Enter/Space on the icon)

 ::: tip
-Avoid using the `Info` icon with the `h1` title.
+Avoid using the `Informer` with the `h1` title.
 This title typically pertains to hero blocks and similar elements.
 Adding tooltips to the main page title might seem unusual.
 :::

 Table: Info icon with different title sizes